MicroEJ/docs/KernelDeveloperGuide/kernelCreation.rst

    <dependency org="com.microej.kernelapi" name="edc" rev="1.0.6" conf="kernelapi->default"/>

-.. _system_application_input_ways:
+.. _pre_installed_application_vd:

 Add Pre-installed Applications
 ------------------------------

-Your device may come with pre-installed applications.
+Your device may come with pre-installed applications, also known as applications that are already available when the Kernel starts.
+These applications are installed during the manufacturing process, such as in ROM alongside the Kernel executable.

 To mimic this behavior on a Virtual Device, add a new dependency with the configuration ``systemapp-vd->application``.

 .. code:: xml